 I found the discussion so interesting that I have decided to write a short post on the benefits of LPG vs. petrol vehicles.

 LPG, also known as propane and autogas, is a by-product of crude oil extraction and the refining process.
 Many people who consider LPG as an alternative to petrol do so because they believe that the combustion of propane results in lower CO2 emissions.
 Unfortunately, the jury is still out on this matter.
-In fact two recent studies found conflicting results in terms of the production of hydrocarbons from the combustion of LPG.
-The first found a significant increase of CO2 emissions compared to petrol and the other showed a slight increase at a low engine load but a considerable decrease at a high engine load.
+In fact, two recent studies found conflicting results in terms of the production of hydrocarbons from the combustion of LPG.
+The first found a significant increase in CO2 emissions compared to petrol and the other showed a slight increase at a low engine load but a considerable decrease at a high engine load.

 What is certain is that LPG burns cleaner than petrol and therefore the emission of particulates is very low.
 Moreover, LPG is non-toxic, non-corrosive and free of tetra-ethyl lead and additives.
 It also has a high octane rating (The octane rating is a measure of how likely a gasoline or liquid petroleum fuel is to self ignite.
 The higher the number, the less likely an engine is to pre-ignite and suffer damage).